chiotti/kettle/wp-content/plugins/stripe-payments/readme.txt

 None.

 == Changelog ==

+= 1.9.25 =
+- Fixed improper frontend total amount display in some circumstances.
+- Fixed total amount was displayed instead of item price in some circumstances.
+- Fixed issues that could lead to "button key mismatch" error when [accept_stripe_payment] shortcode is used.
+- Paragraphs are automatically added to product description when needed.

+= 1.9.24 =
+- Added {item_url} email tag support.
+- Fixed issue with the_content filter usage in product shortcode output that could cause some content duplication.
+- Added checkout_lang shortcode parameter which sets checkout popup language for a product.

 = 1.9.23 =
 - PHP sessions are no longer used for security and better caching purposes.